martinbuberl/VersionTasks/README.md

 ## Usage

+###MSBuild Tasks

+There are three MSBuild Tasks to support different source control systems:

+- Git: `GitVersionFile`
+- Mercurial: `HgVersionFile`
+- TFS2010: `TfsVersionFile`

 ###Installation

-The setup is currently not fully automated via NuGet (I'd love to do so when I find the time), therefore some simple steps are necessary to get it up and running after the package is installed.
+The setup is currently not fully automated via NuGet - I'd love to do so when I find the time.
+Therefore some simple steps are necessary to get it up and running after the package is installed.
 Don't be scared, it's a piece of cake:

-1. In VisualStudio's *Solution Explorer* right-click the project you want to add the VersionTasks tasks to and select *Unload Project*.<br/>
+1. In VisualStudio's *Solution Explorer* right-click the project to which you want to add the MSBuild Tasks and select *Unload Project*.<br/>
-If you have multiple projects in your solution you probably want to pick your most generic project (e.g. Common, Core etc.).
+If you have multiple projects in your solution you probably want to pick your most generic project (e.g. Common, Core).

-2. There should be an *(unavailable)* behind your project's name.
+2. If your project has been unloaded it should be designated as *(unavailable)*.<br/>
 Right-click the project again and select *Edit ProjectName*.

-3. You'll see an XML document which is your project's MSBuild file.
-Scroll to the the end of this XML document until you see the following code:
+3. The project will open as an XML document in your editor.<br/>
+Scroll to the the end of the document where you'll most likely see something like the following code:

 <pre><code>&lt;!-- To modify your build process, add your task inside one of the targets below and uncomment it.
     Other similar extension points exist, see Microsoft.Common.targets.